Electric Goons of “Naked Fanny”

 Everyone on the crew was mission essential.
 For purposes of executing target acquisition, and conducting the ARDF LOB process, the AMS was in charge.
-This would often mean that the AMS, always working to maintain the respect required between enlisted and officers, would ask the pilot and navigator to do what the AMS needed done in order to get a good target fix.
+This would often mean that the AMS, always working to maintain the respect required between enlisted and officers, would ask the navigator to do what the AMS needed done in order to get a good target lock on which would give a good target fix.
 In almost all instances, the pilots and navigators did their best to comply with the AMS’ requests.
-A conversation might go like this:

 Jerry Stehman of Det 3 with white cup, the others TEWS pilots